-Yes, your schedule and courses may change over the summer months leading up to fall term.
+Yes, your schedule and courses may change leading up to the start date of the class.
 We will try to limit schedule changes but there may be instances where course changes are necessary, for example a change of instructor may cause a course to change.
-As you continue to prepare for fall, we recommend that you continue to frequently check your schedule in your MyNAIT portal.
+As you continue to prepare, we recommend that you continue to frequently check your schedule in your MyNAIT portal.

 How many credits do I need to be considered a full-time student?

 A student is considered full-time when enrolled in at least 60% of a full course load per term.